ImagingDataCommons/idc-wsi-conversion/README.md

 - manufacturer information may be more specific
 - date and time information may be more specific
 - when not included previously, ClinicalTrialSubjectID has been added
+- label images, if present, have been extracted

 # Software Dependencies